200 HOURS YOGA TEACHER TRAINING CERTIFICATION IN GOA, INDIA

 - To understand the original objective of yoga which is taught by the ancient yogis

-- Should be proficient to handle, manage and organize the issues of current era in the terms of stress, disorders etc.
+- Should be proficient to handle, manage and organize the issues of the current era in the terms of stress, disorders etc.

 For this, we integrate traditional and contemporary knowledge from Hatha Yoga, Raja Yoga (Patanjali Yoga Sutras), Mantra Yoga and Ashtanga Vinyasa Flow.

-To experience holistic approach of yoga
+To experience a holistic approach of yoga

 Human personality comprises of three attributes